-To test the steering gear for internal leakage, you must first prevent operation of the gear's internal unloading (poppet) valves or relief valve (or both, in some gears) This will allow full pump relief pressure to develop.
-To prevent operation of the poppets, place an unhardened steel spacer block, about 1 inch thick and long enough to keep your fingers clear, between the axle and stop at one wheel (see FIG. 3).
-To prevent operation of the relief valve, remove the relief valve by following disassembly step 18.
-Install the relief valve plug, special tool J29059, in its place.
+To test the steering gear for internal leakage, you must first prevent operation of the gear's internal unloading (poppet) valves.
+This will allow full pump relief pressure to develop.
+To prevent operation of the poppets, place an unhardened steel spacer block, about 1 inch thick and long enough to keep your fingers clear, between the axle and stop at one wheel (see FIG. 3)